Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 ### 2. Warning

-**Transgression:** A violation through a single incident or series of actions.
+**Transgression:** A violation of the DAO's Code of Conduct, either through a single incident or a series of actions.

 **Consequence:** A warning with consequences for continued inappropriate behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes interactions in community spaces as well as external channels like Telegram, Discord, Reddit, Community Forum, etc. Violating these terms may lead to a temporary or permanent ban.
+No interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct), for a specified period of time.
+This includes interactions in community spaces, as well as interactions through external channels like Telegram, Discord, Reddit, a Community Forum, or another platform.
+Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban

 **Transgression:** A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence:** A temporary ban from any sort of interaction or public communication with the Community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+No public or private interaction shall take place with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban

 **Transgression:** Demonstrating a pattern of violating community standards, including sustained inappropriate behavior, harassment, aggression, or disparagement towards individuals or classes of individuals.

 **Consequence:** Permanent removal from any sort of interaction or public communication with the Community for an indefinite period of time.
-If an individual has alternate accounts those may be removed as well.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct.
+If an individual has alternate accounts, those may be removed as well.
+No public or private interaction with the people involved (including unsolicited interaction with those enforcing the Code of Conduct) shall take place during this period.

 ### 5. Compulsory Withdrawal

-**Transgression:** A violation of the DAO's Code of Conduct, or a violation of the DAO's Community Impact and Enforcement Guidelines, or Section Withdrawal Rights; Compulsory Withdrawal; Non-Disparagement.
-Guiding Principals § 6(d) resulting in a permanent ban.
+**Transgression:** A violation of the DAO's Code of Conduct, the DAO's Community Impact and Enforcement Guidelines, or the [DAO's Guiding Principals § 6(d)](/dao/legal/guiding-principles#6-withdrawal-rights-compulsory-withdrawal-non-disparagement): *Withdrawal Rights; Compulsory Withdrawal; Non-Disparagement* shall result in a permanent ban.

-**Consequence:** The DAO Member is removed from the Dapp, and prevented from any and all privileges granted to Members.
-Referral to the DAO's service provider to initiate Guiding Principal's Compulsory Withdrawal § 6(b) proceedings.
+**Consequence:** The DAO Member shall be removed from the Dapp and prevented from any and all privileges granted to Members.
+Referral to the DAO's service provider to initiate the Guiding Principal's Compulsory Withdrawal § 6(b) proceedings.

 ## Other